Hohenlohe and Künzelsau became part of Württemberg.

 King Friedrich of Württemberg awards Künzelsau the status of

-Oberamtsstadt (centre of district administration), which was previously
+Oberamtsstadt (centre of district administration), which was

-held by the neighbouring town of Ingelfingen.
+previously held by the neighbouring town of Ingelfingen.

 At the insistence of the citizens of Künzelsau, a secondary school

-was established which, in addition to Latin, Greek and French, also
+was established which, in addition to Latin, Greek and French,

-taught Mathematics, Geometry, Technology, Geography and History.
+also taught Mathematics, Geometry, Technology, Geography and

-Revolution also in Künzelsau The aim of the failed revolution was to
+Revolution also in Künzelsau The aim of the failed revolution was

-conservatives - improve yourselves"
+moderate; extreme conservatives - improve yourselves"

-Birth in Künzelsau of Karoline Breitinger, the first woman doctor in
+Birth in Künzelsau of Karoline Breitinger, the first woman doctor

 The river Kocher in Künzelsau was defined as part of the demarcation